U.S. Visas

 Document Name: Death Certificate

-Issuing Authority: Ministry of Justice
+Issuing Authority: Ministry of Justice of the Republic of Tajikistan

-Issuing Authority Personnel Title: Ministry of Justice
+Issuing Authority Personnel Title: Head of the Civil Registry Office (ZAGS)

 Registration Criteria: Registration should occur within 12 months after the death.